-Reflections on using mindfulness to start the school year off with clarity, purpose and care.
-Includes a guided meditation.
+Listen to a guided meditation for back-to-school, and read reflections on using mindfulness to start the school year off with clarity, purpose, and care.

 For those engaged in teaching children and youth, finding ways to nourish ourselves is essential.
 Joy is one essential component we can learn to draw on.